srevenant/dragon/docs/using.md

       - `datefrom` — similar to date, but arg1 is a file or list of files from which the last modified time is taken.
 If it is a list of files, the date is the most recent of the set of files.
-      - `peek` — load the headermatter of a target dragon template
+      - `get_header` — load the headermatter of a target dragon template
       - `markdownify` — convert a string to html.
       - `jsonify` — convert data to JSON